Druanae/screc/README.md

-# FFMPEG-Screenrecord
+# Screc - Quick & Easy Screen Recording with FFMPEG
-Record an area of the screen using FFMPEG
+A simple script that will record a selected aread of the screen or a selected window using FFMPEG and save it as a .gif file.
-When recording is completed it will put the recorded GIF into /tmp

 ## Dependencies